Ang Huling El Bimbo (musical)

-Ang Huling El Bimbo: a musical featuring the songs of the most iconic 90's band, popularly known as Ang Huling El Bimbo, is a jukebox musical written by Dingdong Novenario, featuring the hit songs of the Filipino band Eraserheads.
+Ang Huling El Bimbo: a musical featuring the songs of the most iconic 90's band popularly known as Ang Huling El Bimbo, is a jukebox musical written by Dingdong Novenario, featuring the hit songs of the Filipino band Eraserheads.
 It features the lyrics and melodies of at least 40 of the band's songs, including the titular song.
 Dexter Santos directed and choreographed the musical, with Myke Salomon serving as its musical director.
 The Manila Philharmonic Orchestra, conducted by Rodel Colmenar, provided the music, accompanied by a live band.
 The set design is by Gino Gonzales, with lighting by Monino Duque.

 The musical premiered on July 20, 2018 at the Newport Performing Arts Theatre in Pasay.
 A second production was made in 2019 featuring new cast, and ran from March 1 to April 6, and again from July 5 to August 18.
 A recorded 2019 performance was streamed for free online on the official YouTube channel and Facebook page of ABS-CBN from May 8 to 9, 2020.
 It was also streamed on TFC Online in September 2020, and on digital platform KTX.PH from November 28 to 29, 2020.

 Background

-The musical had always been a dream by director Dexter Santos to create.
-He first watched the band perform when he was just a Theatre Arts college student at the University of the Philippines Baguio in the 1990s.
-From then on, he has been a fan.

-Now a teacher at the University of the Philippines Diliman, Santos requires his Theatre Arts students to perform an hour-long piece based on an Eraserheads song.
+Director Dexter Santos first watched the band perform when he was a Theatre Arts college student at the University of the Philippines Baguio in the 1990s.
+Later, as a teacher at the University of the Philippines Diliman, Santos requires that his Theatre Arts students perform an hour-long piece based on an Eraserheads song.

 Plot

 Act 1

 The show opens with someone dancing.
 As the light goes dim, a corpse is shown.
 The next scene then shows three men, Emman, Anthony, and Hector, having problems with work. (“Poor Man’s Grave”/“Slo Mo”/“Walang Nagbago”).
 They are then called to inform them that Joy Manawari has died (“Waiting For The Bus”/“Sino Sa Atin”).

-Three young men named Emmanuel “Emman” M. Azarcon, Anthony “AJ” F. Cruz, Jr., and Hector Q. Samala are being sent off to college by their parents ("Toyang"/“Waiting For The Bus”), who then become roommates (“Minsan”/“Alapaap (Only the chorus”/“Tindahan Ni Aling Nena”).
+Three young men named Emmanuel “Emman” M. Azarcon, Anthony “AJ” F. Cruz, Jr., and Hector Q. Samala are being sent off to college by their parents ("Toyang"/“Waiting For The Bus”), who then become roommates (“Minsan”/“Alapaap”/“Tindahan Ni Aling Nena”).

 Back in present day, the police officer questions the connection of Joy to three of them (“Ligaya”).
-A flashback shows them being introduced to their CAT commandant, Arturo Banlaoi, their student leader, Andre Antonio, and a fried banana seller, Joy Manawari.
+A flashback shows them being introduced to their CAT commandant, Arturo Banlaoi, their student leader, Andre Antonio, and a fried banana seller, Joy Manawari (“Cutterpillow”).
 Joy lives with her Tiya Dely and they run a karinderya named Toyang’s (“Lightyears”/“Pare Ko”/“Ligaya”/“Shirley”/“Tikman”).